 Rotator cuff pain frequently occurs in both young athletes and middle-aged people.
 Young athletes using their arms overhead for swimming, baseball, and tennis are particularly vulnerable.
 Individuals who do repetitive lifting or overhead activities while using the arm, including paper hanging, construction, or painting are susceptible to injury as well.
 All these issues must be thoroughly examined by a chiropractor for the proper treatment can be implemented.

-To delve into the most common complaints related to the shoulder, check the menu bellow:
+To delve into the most common complaints related to the shoulder, check the menu below:

 Shoulder pain treatment

-Shoulder pain is very common and can have several different causes that our chiropractors can examine, diagnose and treat.
+Shoulder pain is very common and can have several different causes that our chiropractors can examine, diagnose, and treat.
 The objective of chiropractic treatment is to relieve pain and restore function.
 In planning your treatment, your chiropractor will consider your age, level of activity, and overall health.
-He will mainly use his hands in the treatment and a variety of methods and techniques to restore normal function in the joints, muscles, connective tissue and nervous system.
-Generally, treatment methods are nonsurgical and results in great shoulder pain relief.
+He will mainly use his hands in the treatment and a variety of methods and techniques to restore normal function in the joints, muscles, connective tissue.
+Generally, treatment methods are nonsurgical and result in great shoulder pain relief.
 They include: